Table of Contents

-Going to see a mortgage broker even before you look at any properties is important.
+Going to see an Ottawa mortgage broker even before you look at any properties is important.
 A mortgage broker will help shed light on how much you can borrow, the down payment needed and the amount of rental income that you should be striving for.

 There have been many changes over the years to the guidelines with buying a rental property.
 For example, traditional banks only using 50% of the rental income in an application.

 Lenders require 20% down payment as a minimum down payment on a rental property.
 This can be quite a bit of money for the average rental property beginner so if you find you are short on funds you could look to partner with family or friends on your first property.

 A mortgage broker will also have access to many different types of lenders and the best mortgage rates in Ottawa.